-Action Description Load Accountability DHCW Lead Timeline Action Poquired Drogress Wolch Language PΛG Kov Aims Action Description Health and social care organisations to identify workforce skills gaps in key areas and develop plans to address them.
-This will be embedded in workforce and skills plans developed and delivered within individual organisations and involve close working with HEIW and SCW Lead Accountability Health and social care bodies.
-HEIW and SCW Director of People and OD Timeline Medium Term Action Required 1.
+Action Description Lead Accountability DHCW Lead Timeline Action Required Progress Welsh Language RAG Key Aims Health and social care organisations to identify workforce skills gaps in key areas and develop plans to address them.
+This will be embedded in workforce and skills plans developed and delivered within individual organisations and involve close working with HEIW and SCW Health and social care bodies.
+HEIW and SCW Director of People and OD Medium Term 1.
 Deliver Training on the Bilingual Skills Strategy 2.
 Assess Welsh Language Skills requirements as part of the job scrutiny process 3.
-Implement the Bilingual Skills Strategy RAG Key Aims Our aim aligns with one set our in the Health and Social Care workforce strategy: 'Our aim will be to understand, anticipate and plan to meet the Welsh language needs of health and social care students our workforce and ultimately patients and people in receipt of care and support across Wales as we move forward.
+Implement the Bilingual Skills Strategy Our aim aligns with one set out in the Health and Social Care workforce strategy: 'Our aim will be to understand, anticipate and plan to meet the Welsh language needs of health and social care students, our workforce and ultimately patients and people in receipt of care and support across Wales as we move forward.
 Supporting our workforce to deliver care using the Welsh language is a fundamental principle which must underpin every area of this Workforce Strategy.'
 We'll expect all NHS and social care colleagues to follow a language 'awareness 'course which will explain how important Cymraeg is in service delivery and as a patient need.
 Following the introduction of Welsh language awareness training for all health and social care professional, we'll expect that this training is provided across all disciplines for trainees and introduced as part of the induction process for new employees in the health and social care workforce who have not already undertaken the training Health and Social Care bodies Director of People and OD Medium Term 1.
 DHCW staff involved in pilot of new Welsh language awareness course 2.94.5% of staff have completed the old awareness course 3.
 Welsh language awareness included in induction of new employees 4.
 Comprehensive Welsh language sharepoint page 1.
-All staff will need to complete the new Welsh language awareness course on ESR - due to be released by WG in September 2022 Organisations to define the level of Welsh language skills required in all job adverts as per best practice in some health boards and local authorities.
-Health and social care bodie s Director of POD (Guidance to be developed and shared in Deliver Training on the Bilingual Skills Strategy Assess Welsh Language Skills requirements as part of the job scrutiny process Implement the Bilingual Skills Strategy 1.
+All staff will need to complete the new Welsh language awareness course on ESR - due to be released by WG in September 2022 Health and social care bodie s Director of POD (Guidance to be developed and shared in 1.
+Deliver Training on the Bilingual Skills Strategy 2.
+Assess Welsh Language Skills requirements as part of the job scrutiny process 3.
+Implement the Bilingual Skills Strategy 1.
 Standard operating procedures in place Operational Standards 106/106A